ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 Engineer-Y receives an alert from Prometheus which is the monitoring system implemented in the company.

-The monitoring system works like this:
+Prometheus is configured like this:

 !['monitoring-diagram'](./non-actionable-alerts.png)